Pre-arrival Information - Autumn 2017

 as a possible alternative.
 All students are required to arrive and move into their dormitories between 10am and 5pm

-As soon as your travel itinerary and arrival time at the dormitory have been confirmed (ensure that this is no later than Friday, 3rd March 2017
+As soon as you have confirmed your travel itinerary (ensure that this is no later than Sunday, 20th August 2017

 ), register the following details at the itinerary registration form.

 (a) Flight route (including transiting airport, if applicable)

 (b) Airline company and flight number to Central Japan International Airport, if applicable